Set a friendly tone in your classroom with these 30 “Get to Know You” games, perfect for back to school or when welcoming a new student.

-- Images of household pets, colors, local attractions, clipart of family members — The goal would be to find students with that household pet, who likes that color, has been to that attraction, has a sister, etc.
+- Images of household pets, colors, local attractions, clipart of family members — The goal would be to find students with that household pet, who likes that color, have been to that attraction, has a sister, etc.

 - Use words instead of images, and follow the rules from above.

-- Distribute blank Bingo cards — Provide guiding questions to your students, and have them fill in the squares then find someone with the same interest.
+- Distribute blank Bingo cards — Provide guiding questions to your students, and have them fill in the squares, then find someone with the same interest.
 Because of the increased difficulty, maybe create your card with fewer rows.

 Get to Know You Games for Introductions